One block off the Court Square, behind First Choice Bank

 All products sold at the PFM are locally grown and produced.
 Produce is grown within 40 miles of the market, with most harvested right here in Pontotoc.
 All meat is free of general use antibiotics and hormones.
 Animals are cage-free or pasture-raised.
 Artisan and traditional food producers are certified in Food Safety (MSU Extension, ANSI, or ServSafe) and they source ingredients from local farms whenever possible.
 Plants and a growing amount of vegetables are Certified Naturally Grown using organic controls and heritage varieties.

-Meet our market family – a dedicated group of farmers, producers, entrepreneurs, bakers, makers and artists – committed to making our Hill Country community a better, healthier, more beautiful place.
+Meet our market family – a dedicated group of farmers, ranchers, producers, bakers, makers and artisans – committed to making our Hill Country community a better, healthier, more beautiful place.

 For a list of products you can sell at the market and criteria for vendor admission, check out the market’s Vendor Page.